 Dir: Jake Kasdan

 Is there anything more depressing, as a movie fan, than sitting in a cinema, watching a comedy, and not laughing?
 Not just at one joke, not just at one scene, but at an entire 100 minute film?
-Time seems to stretch before you, like a vast desert, and a laugh - just one laugh - becomes the impossible to find oasis.
+Time stretches before you, like a vast desert, and a laugh - just one laugh - becomes the impossible to find oasis.
 This is what watching Bad Teacher is like.

-In Bad Teacher, Cameron Diaz plays Elizabeth Halsey, who returns to teaching after her rich fiancé breaks up with her, with a plan to snare herself another guy to take care of her.
+Cameron Diaz plays Elizabeth Halsey, who returns to teaching after her rich fiancé breaks up with her, with a plan to snare herself another guy to take care of her.
 She's a terrible teacher, and instead of doing anything with her kids shows them inspirational teacher movies while she sleeps.
 When she meets rich kid supply teacher Scott (Timberlake) she decides he's the man for her, and that she has to get a boob job to snag him.
 Cue all manner of moneymaking scams to help her get the $10,000 she needs for her new rack.

 There are talented people involved at every level of Bad Teacher.
-Diaz' kooky charm and dazzling smile have served her well, but she's also a capable actress (see Being John Malkovich and tell me otherwise), Timberlake is, surprisingly, becoming an unpredictable but often engaging actor, and the supporting cast is packed with funny people from Jason Segel, to John Michael Higgins, to British actress Lucy Punch (as a super perky teacher who is Elizabeth's rival for Scott's attentions).
+Diaz' kooky charm and dazzling smile have served her well, but she's also a capable actress (see Being John Malkovich and tell me otherwise), Timberlake is, surprisingly, becoming an unpredictable but often engaging actor, and the supporting cast is packed with funny people from Jason Segel, to John Michael Higgins, to British actress Lucy Punch (as a super perky teacher who is Elizabeth's rival for Scott's attention).
 Behind the camera is Jake Kasdan, who made the very funny Orange County.
 Every time I see something like this happen; a collection of people who seem talented and intelligent uniting for an idea so utterly misconceived as that of Bad Teacher, I really wonder how it happened.
 Is there some sort of Hollywood party where entire production teams go and ingest a hallucinogen that makes them think that what they're about to work on is "THE BEST FUCKING IDEA IN THE HISTORY OF THE FUCKING WORLD"?
 It would explain a lot.

 Alfred Hitchcock was a great man, and right about many things, but mostly he was right when he said that the three most important elements of a good movie are "the script, the script, and the script".
 Guess where Bad Teacher begins to go wrong.